argoproj/argo-cd/docs/operator-manual/high_availability.md

 ## Scaling Up

-To scale up, typcially you need to increase the number of replicas of the `argocd-repo-server` (many apps in few repos.
-You can increase the number of replicas of the `argocd-server` (e.g. support more UI load).
+You might scale up some Argo CD services in the following circumstances:

+* The `argocd-repo-server` can scale up when there is too much contention on a single git repo (e.g. many apps defined in a single git repo).
+* The `argocd-server` can scale up to support more front-end load.

-The `argocd-application-controller` must not be increased because two servers will fight.
-The `argocd-dex-server` runs uses an in-memory database, two or more instances would have different databases and fail.
+All other services should run with their pre-determined number of replicas.
+The `argocd-application-controller` must not be increased because multiple controllers will fight.
+The `argocd-dex-server` uses an in-memory database, and two or more instances would have inconsistent data. `argocd-redis` is pre-configured with the understanding of only three total redis servers/sentinels.

-change me